MBABHISHEK/jss-stu-dbms-lab-exam/README.md

 4. Find the names of sailors who have reserved all boats.
 5. Find the name and age of the oldest sailor.
 6. For each boat which was reserved by at least 5 sailors with age >= 40, find the boat id and the average age of such sailors.
-7. A view that shows names and ratings of all sailors sorted by rating in descending order.
-8. Create a view that shows the names of the sailors who have reserved a boat on a given date.
-9. Create a view that shows the names and colours of all the boats that have been reserved by a sailor with a specific rating.
+7. Create a view that shows the names and colours of all the boats that have been reserved by a sailor with a specific rating.
-10. A trigger that prevents boats from being deleted If they have active reservations.
+8. A trigger that prevents boats from being deleted If they have active reservations.
-11. A trigger that prevents sailors with rating less than 3 from reserving a boat.
-12. A trigger that deletes all expired reservations.

 ## Insurance Database
 2. Consider the database schemas given below.